marcturu/expomuseos/README.md

 ```
 https://eimtcms2.techlab.uoc.edu/~mturur/pec4/dbphppec4_museums/public
 ```
-> Which was configured and maintained during 2025/26.
+> Which was configured and maintained during 2025 and 2026.
 > As of today, the application is no longer running on their servers (although the screenshots show how it used to).

 ---